Yellow-necked mouse

-The yellow-necked mouse (Apodemus flavicollis), also called yellow-necked field mouse, yellow-necked wood mouse, and South China field mouse, is closely related to the wood mouse, with which it was long confused.
+The yellow-necked mouse (Apodemus flavicollis), also called yellow-necked field mouse or yellow-necked wood mouse, is closely related to the wood mouse, with which it was long confused.
 It was only recognised as a separate species in 1894.
 It differs in its band of yellow fur around the neck and in having slightly larger ears and usually being slightly larger overall.
 Around 100 mm in length, it can climb trees and sometimes overwinters in houses.
 It is found mostly in mountainous areas of southern Europe, but extends north into parts of Scandinavia and Britain.
 It facilitates the spread of tick-borne encephalitis to humans and is a reservoir species for the Dobrava virus, a hantavirus that is responsible for causing haemorrhagic fever with renal syndrome.

 Taxonomy

 Apodemus ponticus is probably a synonym of Apodemus flavicollis.
 The former is found in the former Soviet Union with the boundary between the two being the political boundary between Russia and Western Europe.
 For many years direct comparison of the two species was not possible because of political tensions but it is now accepted that they are in reality the same species.